susangfink/site/_posts/2025-12-06-the-trip-that-started-this-blog.md

 Everything was so accessible riding on the Silver Line Metro from Dulles to National Mall which was a 45 minute train ride.
 With all these in mind, I knew I had to come up with a blog to document all this useful info not only for this trip, but also for all the previous family trips we've taken in the past.

 I started this blog the next week after returning from D.C.
-I'm looking forward future blog posts to help you and your family navigate the cities we've visited.
+I'm looking forward to future blog posts to help you and your family navigate the cities we've visited.
 In the meantime, here's a 1981 photo of me in Washington DC and a recent, full-circle-moment family photo from this trip.

 ![Susan Fink 1981 First Trip to Washington DC](/assets/images/susangfink-washingtondc-babypic-1981-small.jpg){: .align-center}